isomerpages/sndgo-careers/index.md

   - infopic:
       title: Cybersecurity
       description: >-
-        Save the day, every day.
-Safeguard our digital economy by building resilience to cyber-attacks.
+        Defend the digital.
+Cybersecurity is crucial in our digital economy and way of life.
+Defend our cyberspace and safeguard national security.
       button: More
       url: /openings/cybersecurity/overview/
       image: /images/cybersecurity.png